Alipsa/r2md/README.md

 # r2md
-A Renjin R package that converts R objects and functions into markdown text
+A Renjin R package that converts R objects and functions into markdown text or html

 ## Example usages: